We consider applications for any full-time postgraduate course at Cambridge

 Tel. +44 1223 339700

-Those who hold conditional or confirmed offers of a place to read for a Postgraduate course at St. John's College during 2021-22 should consult the Financial Arrangements document for further information about fee and rent charges for 2021-22.
-The Financial Arrangements document will be available in July or August 2021.
+Those who hold conditional or confirmed offers of a place to read for a Postgraduate course at St. John's College during 2023-24 should consult the Financial Arrangements document for further information about fee and rent charges for that academic year.
+The Financial Arrangements document will be circulated by the College Postgraduate Office in July or August 2023.

 The life of a Postgraduate student is different from that of an Undergraduate; most teaching takes place in the Faculty rather than in College, and most of the lifestyle of a Postgraduate Student depends on their Faculty and Supervisor.
 Science students are usually based in a Laboratory, working in a group and seeing their Supervisor frequently, while Arts students usually work alone, spending a lot of time in libraries, and may see their Supervisor infrequently.
 Unlike Undergraduates, Postgraduate Students are of all ages (21-70) and from many different countries, and many of whom have partners and children.
 The College provides a social base and support for all Postgraduates.